Livestock and Horses

-- Certificates of entry may be obtained from the Show Manager, PO Box 220, Totnes, Devon, TQ9 9EN and must be correctly filled in and returned before 12 noon on Monday 5th June 2017.
-Anyone missing this deadline can still submit an online entry by Friday 16th June 2017.
+- All competitors can enter online or download entry forms from the website.
+If required paper certificates of entry may be obtained from the Show Manager, PO Box 220, Totnes, Devon, TQ9 9EN and must be correctly filled in and returned before 12 noon on Monday 11th June 2018.
+Anyone missing this deadline can still submit an online entry up to Monday 18th June 2018.

 - No entry will be accepted unless correctly completed on the prescribed form and accompanied by entrance fee, but see No. 5 of rules for Light Horses.
 Information about exhibitors and their animals may also be provided to DEFRA, Trading Standards, Council Departments, BCMS, SAC, Breed Societies and others having regulatory functions as well as the Society’s veterinary advisors.
 The making of an entry is irrevocable consent for the storage and disclosure of information in this way.